-1.6 Scope of the study
+1.7 Scope of the study

-The study focuses on SME's with the aim of assessing the impact of small and medium enterprises on employment creation in Uganda with particular focus on Ndeeba trading centre.
+The study focuses on Micro and Small scale enterprises and employment generation Uganda with particular focus on Kansanga trading centre.

-1.6.1 Time scope
+1.7.1 Time scope

-The study covered a period of 1980 -2008.
+The study was covered in a period of 2017-2018.
 Since the activities of micro enterprise are believed to be more serious even since the commencement of the 21st century.

-1.6.2 Geographical scope
+1.7.2 Geographical scope

-Ndeeba trading center is one of the thirty teen (13) parishes that make up Rubaga division in Kampala district, located in the Central region of Uganda.
-Ndeeba trading centre has a population of more than one thousand and twenty members (1020).
-The major economic activities of the area include, SMEs dealing in bakery, wood work, grain milling, micro finance institutions, shops, super markets, metal works and fabrications, saloons (Hair dressing), Garages transport including (Boda boda and taxis), which all form the informal sector, Ndeeba trading centre was selected because it is a major concentration centre of SMEs in Rubaga Division.
+Kansanga trading center is one of the thirty teen (13) parishes that make up Makindye division in Kampala district, located in the Central region of Uganda.
+Kansanga trading centre has a population of more than one thousand and twenty members (1020).
+The major economic activities of the area include, MSE dealing in bakery, wood work, grain milling, micro finance institutions, shops, super markets, metal works and fabrications, saloons (Hair dressing), Garages transport including (Bodaboda and taxis), which all form the informal sector, Kansanga trading centre was selected because it is a major concentration centre of MSE in Makindye Division.

-1.7 Significance of the study
+1.8 Significance of the study

-The study discloses the benefits of targeting the informal sector (SMEs) by the government and other policy makers as a move to create employment to the people of Uganda.
+The study discloses the benefits of targeting the informal sector (MSE) by the government and other policy makers as a move to create employment to the people of Uganda.